 Teaching draws substantially on the outstanding collections of art and architecture in museums and Colleges, and is directed particularly at developing a critical eye and a sense of visual history.
 The University also has several student art societies, and a life-class is held weekly in the Faculty of Architecture and History of Art.

 Weekly supervisions will give you the unique opportunity to put forward your point of view, and to receive feedback on your work from a specialist.
 Seminars are particularly important in providing encounters with works of art throughout Cambridge's museums and colleges.

 Find out more about the College's art collection and exhibitions:

-No particular subjects at A Level (or equivalent) are required for the History of Art course, but your subjects should be primarily academic.
+No particular subjects at A Level / IB Higher Level are required for the Cambridge History of Art course, but your subjects should be primarily academic.
 Subjects like History, English, Modern Languages, History of Art, Religious Studies and Classics are ideal.
-Mathematics and experimental sciences are acceptable, if they are accompanied by one or two arts A Levels.
+Mathematics and experimental sciences are acceptable, if they are accompanied by one or two arts subjects.
 Art does not necessarily confer an advantage.

 We will ask you to submit two examples of teacher-marked written work on any subject (though English, History, and History of Art are preferred).

 If called, you will normally have two interviews, one of which may be at another college.
 We are looking for students with general intellectual interests: intelligence, motivation and visual sensitivity are essential.